devcontainers/spec/proposals/feature-dependencies.md

 If there is no difference based on these comparator rules, the Features are considered equal.

-### NOTE: Existing methods for Feature installation
+### C: Updating existing methods for influencing Feature installation order

 Two existing properties: `installsAfter` on the Feature metadata, and `overrideFeatureInstallationOrder` in the `devcontainer.json` both exist to alter the installation order of user-defined Features. ::TODO::